-If you’re like most conscious consumers, you probably take a moment to read food labels of products before you toss them in your cart.
+If you’re like most conscious consumers, you read the food labels of products before putting them in your cart.

-At times you’ll come across words that don’t sound like food but are generally harmless, like “tocopherols” (a form of vitamin E).
+Sometimes, you’ll come across words that don’t sound like food but are generally harmless, such as “tocopherols,” a form of vitamin E.

 Such is the case for some forms of hydrogenated oil.
-Depending on the hydrogenation process and the type of fat that results, these oils could pose some serious health risks.
+Depending on the hydrogenation process and the type of fat that results, these oils could pose adverse health effects.

-Food manufacturers discovered that adding hydrogen atoms to an oil can enhance its shelf life, increase its melting point, and change its texture.
-Therefore, beginning in the early 1900’s the practice of hydrogenation became a money-saving tool for the food industry[*][*].
+Food manufacturers discovered that adding hydrogen atoms to oil can enhance its shelf life, increase its melting point, and change its texture.
+That’s how, beginning in the early 1900s, the practice of hydrogenation became a money-saving tool for the food industry[*][*].

 You’re likely familiar with the concepts of saturated and unsaturated fats, but many people don’t fully understand what these terms mean.

-Think of a fatty acid as a long dining table with ten chairs on each side.
+Think of fatty acid as a long dining table with 10 chairs on each side.
 The table is a fatty acid backbone, and the chairs represent places where it can bond with other atoms and molecules.

-When an oil is completely saturated in hydrogen atoms, it becomes saturated fat.
-Saturated fats are the most shelf-stable fats because hydrogens act to solidify the fat, and safeguard it against unwanted reactions with other molecules.
+When the oil is completely saturated in hydrogen atoms, it becomes saturated fat.
+Saturated fats are the most shelf-stable fats because hydrogen acts to solidify the fat and safeguard it against unwanted reactions with other molecules.

-No empty chairs means no unwanted dinner guests.
+No empty chairs mean no unwanted dinner guests.

 Polyunsaturated and monounsaturated fats are examples of fatty acids whose dinner tables have some empty seats.

 Naturally occurring unsaturated fats are no big deal.
-In fact, they offer many health benefits.
+They offer many health benefits[*].